sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

    }

-# copey the file to Apache webserver  /var/www/
+# copey the file to Apache webserver  /var/www/html Directory

 ```